 Plagiarism Tutorial (or Tutoriel sur le plagiat)

-This interactive tutorial is designed to help students understand what constitutes plagiarism and how to avoid committing it.
-Working through the tutorial, students will learn to recognize different types of plagiarism and be introduced to various practical skills – citing, note-taking, quoting, and paraphrasing – that will assist them in the writing process.
-The tutorial takes about 30 minutes to complete and includes three quizzes to test students’ comprehension.
+An interactive tutorial with quizzes designed to help students understand what constitutes plagiarism and how to avoid committing it.
+Students will learn to recognize different types of plagiarism and be introduced to various practical skills – citing, note-taking, quoting, and paraphrasing – that will assist them in the writing process.
 A French translation is also available.

 Library Research Skills Tutorial (1)